clairelabitbonis/clairelabitbonis.github.io/content/posts/teaching/deep_learning_for_cv/practical_sessions_dlcv/00_presentation/index.fr.md

 ## Outils et configuration du *workspace*

+### Shared file 2022-2023

+So that everyone has the information of which pair is working on which class and which YOLO configuration, a :fire::page_with_curl: [shared file is available](https://docs.google.com/spreadsheets/d/1smyGWTv-3chS242o51kwthJtzzOhafJqURbdl5zbyNE/edit?usp=sharing) :page_with_curl::fire:.
+Sharing is subject to validation, you will have to wait until you have been authorized before you can modify the document.

+>The videos below guide you in filling this document.
+>
+>For confidentiality reasons, the names used are fictitious.

 ### IDE et clone de YOLOv5 -- si vous voulez être en local sur vos machines (CPU *only*)

 Cette section vous guide dans la configuration de votre *workspace* avec les outils dont vous disposez en salle de TP.
 La configuration proposée se base sur un environnement Ubuntu 20.04, avec l'IDE VSCode et la création d'un environnement virtuel à l'aide de `python venv`.